-This means that the program offers training at more than one site, such as a Family Medicine program with sites in both London and in Windsor.
+This means that the program offers training at more than one site, such as Western University's Family Medicine program with sites in both London and in Windsor.
 University of British Columbia's Family Medicine program has more than 19 sites across the province.

-I applied to the first iteration, but I didn't receive any interviews so I didn't submit a Rank Order List.
+I applied to the first iteration, but I didn't receive any interviews, so I didn't submit a RankOrder List.
 Do I need to withdraw to enter the second iteration?